Cutting Shapes

 "Cutting Shapes" is a song by Dutch DJ Don Diablo.
 It was released on 7 October 2016 via Diablo's HEXAGON label.

 Background

+The track is based on the Cutting Shapes dance style, and it features GabbyJDavid, an American Shaper.

 The drop was described as "crunchy, wavy, bass-heavy and super energetic."
 As the song received many requests for an official release, Don said "I was literally getting so many requests to release the record that I decided to clear the sample and finish it off properly."